sularaperera/sularaperera/ReadMe.md

 - **Azure Cloud**: Experienced in working with Azure services to manage data pipelines and storage effectively.

+- **PySpark**: Working with PySpark to process and analyze large datasets within the Apache Spark framework.

 - **Power BI & Tableau**: Creating interactive and insightful dashboards that enable data-driven decision-making.

+- **DAX**: Creating advanced calculations and measures in Power BI for comprehensive data analysis.

+- **Power Query M**: Transforming and shaping data using Power Query M language within Power BI and Excel.

 - **Data Modeling & Warehousing**: Designing logical and physical data models to ensure data accuracy and integrity.
 Implementing and maintaining data warehouses to centralize and optimize data storage.

 - **Data Visualization**: Transforming complex data into intuitive visualizations that tell a compelling story.

+- **JavaScript**: Applying JavaScript for web-based data visualizations and interactive dashboard components.

 <hr></hr>